dasnoopy/moslight-themes/README.md

 **Just for fun:**

 * **MosArc** is a GTK2/3 and gnome shell theme based on ARC theme (https://github.com/horst3180/Arc-theme) and it works for Gnome 3.24 (I don't know if it works also for previous gnome versions).
 GTK2 v2.24.x and GTK3 v3.22.x libs are required.
-Noticeable changes are OSX like windows with reduced padding and few other minor changes
+Noticeable changes are OSX like windows contros with reduced padding and few other minor changes.

 **Some notes:**